mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

     MLproject
 ```

-The top directory contains all the components in folder, and additionally:
+The top directory contains all the components in folders, and additionally:

 - `main.py`, which executes all the `mlflow.run()`
 - `MLproject`, to define how to call `main.py`